Vertebral column (spine)

 The stability of the sacroiliac joints is maintained by the sacro-iliac (anterior, interosseous, posterior), sacrotuberous, and sacrospinous ligaments.
 The latter two also connect to the coccyx in addition to the ilium and sacrum.

 Do you want to test yourself on the anatomical structures that prevent the vertebral column from disintegrating?
 Check out the following!

 Spine curvature and movements

 While contortionists seem like they lack a vertebral column, the remaining humans definitely feel its capabilities and limitations.
-The spine is capable of six movements: flexion (bending forward), extension (bending backwards), lateral flexion (right/left), lateral extension (returning to normal from lateral flexion), and rotation (twisting).
+The spine is capable of the following movements: flexion (bending forward), extension (bending backwards), lateral flexion (right/left), lateral extension (returning to normal from lateral flexion), and rotation (twisting).
 All of these movements are influenced by the previously mentioned joints and ligaments and by thoracic and back muscles.
 Movements in the cervical and lumbar regions of the spine are freer than the thoracic and sacral ones.

 The adult spine has four curvatures: